amitbakde99/Udacity-Notebook/Lesson-1-SQL-Basics.md

 - Postgres - A popular open-source database with a very complete library of analytical functions.
 This is the database used in the course.

+### Why Do Data Analysts Use SQL?
+- SQL is easy to understand.
+- Traditional databases allow us to access data directly.
+- Traditional databases allow us to audit and replicate our data.
+- SQL is a great tool for analyzing multiple tables at once.
+- SQL allows you to analyze more complex questions than dashboard tools like Google Analytics.

 ### Why is SQL important?
 1. Easy to understand
 2. Can access data directly